KuyaKoya/nuxt-starter-template/README.md

 This project uses ESLint and Prettier to ensure code quality and consistency.

 1. Run `pnpm lint` to check for errors.
-2. Run `pnpm format` to format your code.

 ## Prisma